Dudley

 The Press Notes

-Re: past Dudley albums…
+re: past Dudley albums…

 “The colorful, quirky, aqueous cover image on Doin’ Jack seems to imply that something just as beguiling lies within the CD’s jewel case.
 Does it deliver?
 You betcha… Ellen Turner’s floating vocal drawl suggests she is singing an intimate disclosure to the listener.
 Her voice, paired with the emotional exposure of the lyrics (“I have eyes like yours that look right into me, But mine are not so kind, what do you see in me?” from “Eyes”), conjure a Sunday morning mood: either evoking the euphoria of waking up next to the one you love, or waking up to the emotional wreckage of a lover’s revelations from the previous night…” – Deirdre Devers, Splendid e-zine